Scullyy/scully_emotemenu/README.md

 **Key:** `Hide = true`
 <br>

-**Description:** If you would like to hide an animation from the menu and have it only accessible by commands, exports or events you can add this to the emote table.
+**Description:** If you would like to hide an emote from the menu and have it only accessible by commands, exports or events you can add this to the emote table.
 </details>

 <details>